 No ticketing info provided for this event.

-"AUC is a tobacco-free campus and smoking is permitted in designated smoking areas only."
+"AUC is a tobacco-free community.
+Smoking is only permitted in designated areas."

 "AUC community includes staff, faculty, students, and alumni."